stacksjs/ts-pkgx/docs/packages/snyk.io/driftctl/index.md

 # driftctl

-> Package from pantry: snyk.io/driftctl
+> Detect, track and alert on infrastructure drift

 ## Package Information